Unchain1014/Routinely/README.md

 - Open-source and cross-platform compatibility using PyQt6

 ![screenshot.png](/images/screenshot.png)

 ![screenshot2.png](/images/screenshot2.png)

 **Routinely** is designed to look and feel like a workplace daily scheduler and can be used for this purpose.
+When it is time to notify about a task, a dialog window will pop up and steal focus until user confirmation.
+A custom sound will play on loop until the notification dialog window is acknowledged (replace /sounds/notification.wav).

 ## Installation
 ### Prerequisites